 Using retargeting ads, you can also target existing email subscribers and get them to come back to take another key action, like requesting a consultation or signing up for a free trial of your software.
 Since these are people who’ve already been in contact with you through your email content, they’re much more likely to trust and take action than a cold first-time visitor who’s still at the top of your funnel.

-Our retargeting ad service of choice is Perfect Audience.
+Our retargeting ad service of choice is Sharp Spring.
 I’ve found they have the easiest interface to work with: it allows you to set up retargeting ads on Facebook, Twitter, and across the web.

 Webinar Content Funnels

 You’ve heard me say it before, and I’ll continue to drive this home: The primary objective of content marketing is to get readers to join your email list.

 Obviously, you should be following up on a weekly basis with more content that speaks to their needs and goals.
 This is how you stay top of mind and slowly build trust and credibility over time.